 Array in Matrix is to make multiple copies for the selected objects, and array as a matrix along the horizontal and vertical directions respectively.
 It is the most commonly used method for designing the texture.
 The pattern created by Array in Matrix is shown in the graphic.
 We can see it is a typical texture.

 The procedure is shown as follows.

-- 1) Select the object to be copied (one or more). - 2) Click the Array in Matrix tool \boxplus in the Graph toolbar to open the Array in Matrix dialog box.
+2) Click the Array in Matrix tool H in the Graph toolbar to open the Array in Matrix dialog box.